 Our journey from Medellin to Jardin with LandVenture Travel was one of the highlights of our time in Colombia.
 Here’s what a coffee tour in Colombia entails.

-Transparency: We were guests of LandVenture Travel during our Coffee Tour in November 2018.
+Transparency: We were guests of LandVenture Travel during our Coffee Tour.
 As always, all opinions and recommendations are 100% my own.

 Lush valleys and cloud forests set against the backdrop of the Andes Mountains.
 Shaggy coffee trees heavy with juicy berries, arranged in perfect rows that stretch out as far as the eye can see.
 There’s no mistaking it: This is coffee country.

 Colombia’s coffee axis stretches across the central highlands between hilly Medellin and Bogota, taking in countless colourful small towns, from Jardin to Armenia, and the exquisite Cocora Valley, with its towering palm trees.

 Planning a trip?
 Here are 25 must-see places in Colombia.

 Most of us, myself included, have romantic notions of the coffee industry.
 That’s if we ever think about it at all.
 The sheer scale of a coffee plantation – the indelible mark it leaves on a landscape – and the amount of hard graft and skill that goes into raising a coffee tree is nothing short of remarkable.

 If it’s a grassroots education you’re looking for, there’s no better place on earth to immerse yourself in coffee than Colombia.

 We teamed up with local outfit LandVenture Travel to get a taste for Colombia’s coffee culture.
 The only company in Medellin authorised to visit certain farms, travelling with LandVenture is a unique experience.

 With LandVenture, we were able to get off the beaten track and meet many of the characters who make the coffee industry tick.
 Andres, LandVenture’s founder, and our guide, Juan, are both deeply invested in this part of the country.